iamtodor/demo-github-actions-python-linter-configuration/article/article.md

 - [black](https://github.com/psf/black)
 - [isort](https://github.com/PyCQA/isort)

+**Disclaimer**: author assumes you are familiar with the above-mentioned linters, tools, and checks.

 I would like to share how to configure it for the python project.
 I prepared a full [github actions python configuration demo repository](https://github.com/iamtodor/github-actions-python-demo).

-We use flakeheaven as a flake8 wrapper, which is very easy to configure in one single `pyproject.toml`.
+We use `flakeheaven` as a `flake8` wrapper, which is very easy to configure in one single `pyproject.toml`.
 The whole `pyproject.toml` configuration file could be found in a [repo](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/pyproject.toml).

 ![pyproject.toml](https://github.com/iamtodor/github-actions-python-configuration-demo/blob/main/article/img/flakeheaven-pyproject-config.png?raw=true)